-Against invoices submitted upon completion and in accordance with the Basis of Payment and certification by the Project Authority that work performance was satisfactory and acceptable.
+Against invoices (including receipts for travel and living, if applicable) submitted quarterly for charges incurred and in accordance with the Basis of Payment and certification by the Project Authority that work performance was satisfactory and acceptable.

 Payment by Her Majesty, to the contractor, for the work shall be made within thirty (30) days following the delivery and acceptance of all deliverables specified in the contract or the date of receipt of a duly completed invoice, whichever date is the later.